Balancing Creativity and Automation: Human-AI Collaboration in Software Design

 • Brainstorming feature enhancements

-• Exploring outlier solutions that humans might not consider
+• Exploring outlier solutions humans might not consider

 But true innovation still requires: